Hormone Therapy

 The goals of hormone therapy may vary from person to person.
 One aim is to prevent breast cancer in women at risk.
 Hormone therapy can also be used to keep cancer from recurring when taken after breast cancer surgery.
 People may undergo hormone therapy to slow or stop the spread of breast cancer that has returned following treatment or has already begun to spread to areas of the body beyond the breast.1,2

 Surgery is also sometimes considered a type of hormone therapy.
-Surgical removal of the ovaries permanently prevents estrogen being produced by the ovaries.1-3
+Surgical removal of the ovaries permanently prevents estrogen from being produced by the ovaries.1-3

 Anti-estrogens